Fish and Wildlife Service, Interior.

 Start Supplemental Information

-The KBC Development requests a 10-year ITP to take scrub-jays incidental to the conversion of approximately 6.8 acres of occupied scrub-jay foraging and sheltering habitat for the construction of an industrial/warehouse development located on a 20.6-acre parcel in Section 4, Township 19 South, Range 30 East, Volusia County, Florida.
-The applicant proposes to mitigate for take of the scrub-jays by contributing $208,447.20 to the Florida Scrub-jay Conservation Fund administered by The Nature Conservancy.
-The Service would require the applicant to make this contribution prior to engaging in activities associated with the project on the parcel.
+Dean Wooley requests a 5-year ITP to take scrub-jays incidental to converting approximately 1.02 acres (ac) of occupied scrub-jay foraging and sheltering habitat incidental to the construction of residential homes located on five lots with Tax ID numbers 2943000, 2942922, 2942997, 2942925, and 2942940, totaling 6.73 ac in Section 27, Township 29 South, and Range 37 East, Brevard County, Florida.
+The applicant proposes to mitigate for take of the scrub-jays by contributing $58,507.00 to the Florida Scrub-jay Conservation Fund, which is administered by The Nature Conservancy.
+The Service would require the applicant to make this contribution prior to engaging in activities associated with the project.

 Public Availability of Comments